bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 2. *Output-streaming* - handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, SQL database, etc.).

-3. *Regular-streaming* (base type) - a generic processor which receives an event, does some data transformation and sends transformation to the next processing step.
+3. *Regular-streaming* (base type) - a generic module which receives an event, does some data transformation and sends transformation to the next processing step.

 4. *Batch-streaming* - a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
 A batch is a minimum data set for a module to collect the events in the stream.
 Batches are collected in a window.
 The data is processed in the batch module applying the idea of a sliding window.